ricsanfre/pi-cluster/docs/_docs/metallb.md

 For Bare-metal cluster, only two options remain available for managing incoming traffic to the cluster: “NodePort” and “externalIPs” services.
 Both of these options have significant downsides for production use, which makes bare-metal clusters second-class citizens in the Kubernetes ecosystem.

-MetalLB provides a network load balacer that can be integrated with standard network equipment, so that external services on bare-metal clusters can be accesible using a pool of "external" ip addresses.
+MetalLB provides a network load balancer that can be integrated with standard network equipment, so that external services on bare-metal clusters can be accessible using a pool of "external" ip addresses.

 ## How Metal LB works

 MetalLB can work in two modes, BGP and Layer 2.
 The major advantage of the layer 2 mode is its universality: it will work on any Ethernet network.
 In BGP mode specific routers are needed to deploy the solution.

-In [layer 2 mode](https://metallb.universe.tf/concepts/layer2/), one node assumes the responsibility of advertising a particular kuberentes service (LoadBalance type) to the local network, this is call the `leader` node.
+In [layer 2 mode](https://metallb.universe.tf/concepts/layer2/), one node assumes the responsibility of advertising a particular kubernetes service (LoadBalance type) to the local network, this is call the `leader` node.
 From the network’s perspective, it simply looks like that node has multiple IP addresses assigned to its network interface and it just responds to ARP requests for IPv4 services, and NDP requests for IPv6.

 When configuring MetalLB in layer 2 mode, all traffic for a service IP goes to the leader node.
 From there, kube-proxy spreads the traffic to all the service’s pods.
 Thus MetalLB layer 2 really does not implement a load balancer.
 Rather, it implements a failover mechanism so that a different node can take over should the current leader node fail for some reason.